KScl/puzzle-fighter-x-prime/README.md

 ## Download

+_If you just want to play, not make any further modifications to the code:_

 See [Releases](https://github.com/KScl/puzzle-fighter-x-prime/releases) for IPS patches.

-After patching, the files should have the following hashes.
-If you want to use this in FBNeo / Fightcade, you should also rename the files as follows:
+Unzip the `spf2t` rom set into a folder, and apply each patch to the rom that it's named after.
+After patching, zip all of the roms together again.

+If you want to play on Fightcade, you'll need to rename the roms to match the names given below, and ensure that each rom matches the hashes listed below.
+Then zip just these six roms together into an archive called `spf2xpri.zip`.

 ```
 pzfe.03 -> pzfxp.03   CRC32(f205a7da) SHA1(3fa4b7ecc54d239061148781ecdc469f975122af)